The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 - promoting equality; this includes conducting equality screening and impact assessments of policies and functions

-- treating individuals with whom we work with fairness, dignity and respect
+- treating individuals with whom it works with fairness, dignity and respect

 - playing its part in removing barriers and redressing imbalances caused by inequality and unjustified discrimination.